The LAS office produces accessible format course materials. This includes textbooks, custom courseware, and class readings. Here's how to do that.

-All students registered through LAS are assigned an ACE token at the beginning of the year.
-The token is found in the LAS Info email.
-If you have lost your token, please contact the office and we will provide it.
-Faculty and staff who qualify may contact Human Resources to request access.
+All students registered through LAS have an ACE token issued at the beginning of the year.
+The token is sent in the LAS Info email.
+If you have lost your token please contact the office and we can send it out to you.
+Faculty and staff who qualify may contact the office to request access.
 ACE is a collaborative approach to creating accessible material through the Ontario Council of University Libraries.
 You can find out more about ACE here.